tqxli/breast_ultrasound_lesion_segmentation_PyTorch/README.md

 Normal images are not used during training.

+    For preprocessing, you should rearrange the data into two separate folders "images" and "mask_ground_truth".

 ### Models (work in progress)
 * UNet with ResNet backbone (ResUNet)
 * ResUNet with attention